 This is because it may be left empty for long periods which means it is more at risk from theft or damage.
-You also need specific cover if you rent the property out.
+You also need specific holiday home insurance if you rent the property out.

-To find the best policy you need to think about:
+To find the best insurance for holiday homes you need to think about: